21 Content Marketing Tools for Smart SaaS Marketers

 Do I need Content Marketing tools?

 The role of Content Marketing in any online Marketing campaign is indisputable, and the importance of publishing top quality content on your blog is constantly on the rise.
-Social media content, blogging and publication of articles on your website remain the top three elements of a smart and efficient B2B Content Marketing tactic (see chart below).
+Social media content, blogging and publication of articles on your website remain the top three elements of a smart and efficient B2B Content Marketing tactic.

 Given that you should publish your content across so many channels, it is virtually impossible (and pointless) to do everything manually.
 Some tools offer valuable insight into who your customers are and what they need - if you’re not using them and rely solely on intuition, you are simply losing money.
 Knowing the right tools to get a specific job done quickly and efficiently means you can stop wasting time and resources, and get positive results.

-Without further ado, here’s a list of 21 Content Marketing Tools you should get familiar with if you want to improve your current Content Marketing strategy.
+Without further ado, here’s a list of 21 (and 1 bonus) Content Marketing Tools you should get familiar with if you want to improve your current Content Marketing strategy.

 1. Ahrefs Content Explorer